SathvikMuddarsu/Brain-Tumor-Detection-using-DL/README.md

 A deep learning pipeline that classifies brain MRI scans into four categories — **glioma**, **meningioma**, **pituitary tumor**, and **no tumor** — using a dual-backbone hybrid network that fuses **ConvNeXt** (local/texture features) and a **Swin Transformer** (global/contextual features) through a custom cross-attention and confidence-refinement pipeline.

-The model achieves **95.75% test accuracy** on the Nickparvar Brain Tumor MRI dataset.
-Grad-CAM visualizations are included to make predictions interpretable for clinical review.
+The model achieves **95.75% test accuracy** on the Nickparvar Brain Tumor MRI dataset.Grad-CAM visualizations are included to improve model interpretability and visualize the regions influencing predictions.

 <h1 align="center">CSCAN-DCRF: Brain Tumor MRI Classification</h1>